sst/guide/_chapters/how-to-add-authentication-to-a-serverless-app.md

 ---
 layout: post
-title: How to add authentication serverless app
+title: How to add authentication to a serverless app
 date: 2021-07-13 00:00:00
 lang: en
 description: In this chapter we'll look at how authentication works for serverless apps in AWS.
 We'll be looking at the differences between authentication and authorization, the various authentication options, and go into detail for IAM and Cognito.